soxfox42/soxfox.me/content/blog/december-adventure-2025/index.md

 {{< figure src="shine-through-outline.png" alt="Outlines enabled in the QEMU-based Pebble emulator" caption="I didn't get the colours quite right for this screenshot." >}}

 The code changes are [on GitHub](https://github.com/soxfox42/shine-through/commit/6ca8ebd6a7a1195ffc51bb11f43e7410e0226b13).

+# Day 2: Black and White

+I've got a bit less time today, but I want to get started on supporting black and white Pebbles.
+I'll get started by just... enabling the `aplite` (Pebble Classic) platform in package.json:

+{{< figure src="aplite-1.png" alt="Emulated watch, with top and bottom text visible but no numbers." caption="Something's missing..." width="200" >}}

+Honestly I half-expected a completely blank screen, so I'm already exceeding expectations.
+A bit of debugging later, and I found that I don't have enough memory to allocate the `GBitmap` that I render the time into.
+I also tried enabling the `diorite` platform (Pebble 2), which should have much more heap space available, and it worked.

+I could leave it at that, and support Pebble 2 without supporting the classic watches, but that feels a bit lazy.
+Instead, switching the bitmap to `GBitmap1Bit` format allows it to allocate successfully on the classic watch.
+Of course, my rendering code directly manipulates the bitmap data to draw the time, and the 2bpp code won't work on a 1bpp image.
+Quickly switching out `set_2bpp_pixel` for a new 1bpp version got me this:

+{{< figure src="aplite-2.png" alt="Watchface in black and white, time is unreadable as it's entirely white" caption="Sort of recognisable?" >}}

+Tomorrow I'll need to start actually putting this stuff behind conditional compilation so that I can support both colour and black/white screens.